dsbowen/hemlock/docs_md/tutorial/first_project.md

 $ python3 -m ipykernel install --user --name=hemlock-venv
 ```

-It's good practice to use [virtual environments](https://docs.python.org/3/tutorial/venv.html) and activate them whenever you're working on a project.
+It's good practice to use <a href="https://docs.python.org/3/tutorial/venv.html" target="_blank">virtual environments</a> and activate them whenever you're working on a project.

 **Note.** You will only have to pip install the requirements and add hemlock-venv to jupyter once per project.
 However, you will have to activate your virtual environment every time you open a new terminal to work on this project.
 That is, suppose you close and re-open your terminal.
 You will have to change directory into your project folder and re-activate the virtual environment.